JHU-PL-Lab/www-fpse/lecture/coroutines.md

 ## Lwt in an executable

-* It is hard to see what is going on in the top loop with coroutines
-* We switch to some small executable examples now.
+* So far we have only shown promises, not general coroutines
+* For coroutines we need to call `Lwt_main.run` which works best in a standalone executable
-* See [lwteg.zip](../examples/lwteg.zip) for a zipfile of the examples (most from Lwt manual)
+* See [lwteg.zip](../examples/lwteg.zip) for a zipfile of the examples below (most from Lwt manual)
+* Note you can also invoke `Lwt_main.run` in the top loop but it could run forever

+### A simple Example
 * Here is an example of promise resolution in an executable
-* `Lwt_main.run` kicks off the whole thing
+* Note this one we can test in the top loop since it finishes (all promises are resolved)

 ```ocaml
   Lwt_main.run